HeikesFootSlave/deck-update-check/README.md

 If accepted, it then prompts for a sudo password with [kdesu](https://api.kde.org/frameworks/kdesu/html/index.html), and then attempts the re-install.

 If the re-install is successful, it then runs `post_update.sh`.
 Add any commands you want to this file. (start docker containers, conky, whatever).
-This file is created on first run.
+This file is created on first run (if not already present).

 If the re-install fails, it offers to open a log file that contains the output of `install_pacman_packages.sh`, so you can (hopefully) debug.